Risk Arbitrage Today: Dissecting Rite Aid's Letter

 Rite Aid

 The Rite Aid (NYSE:RAD)-Walgreens Boots Alliance (NASDAQ:WBA) merger continues to drag on.
 The extended deadline is July 31 and the FTC deadline is July 7.
 Everything that can be said about this proposed deal has been said.
 How many stores must be divested?
-Is Fred's enough of a qualified buyer?
+Is Fred's (NASDAQ:FRED) enough of a qualified buyer?
 Is Amazon (NASDAQ:AMZN) a competitor to Walgreens?
 Would Fred's run the Rite Aid stores better than Rite Aid?
 Will Walgreens go to court if the FTC blocks?
 Will Walgreens win in court if they elect to fight?

 Rite Aid sent a letter to its employees on Monday.
 Is it possible to read deeper into the letter to get a take on the FTC outcome?
-It seems like many on the street have been trying.
+It seems like many on the Street have been trying.
 You decide:

 Dear Rite Aid Team,